-&lt;sup>36 This is one of the few cases where the average and marginal coefficents are different.
+36 This is one of the few cases where the average and marginal coefficents are different.
 According to the average results (Table 4), people aged 18-24 have a low weight on the future tax criteria (ie are not opposed to high future taxes.)
 However the coefficient is negative in the marginal results (Table 6).
 The other confounding variables such as income, work status and education may explain this result.

-comfortable in retirement, especially the limited support for universality and the opposition to support for saving flexibility.
-In contrast, higher income people and those who are confident they will be comfortable in retirement are more opposed to means tests, more supportive of compulsory saving schemes, and more willing to increase the age of eligibility to 67 years.
+they will be comfortable in retirement, especially the limited support for universality and the opposition to support for saving flexibility.
+In contrast, higher income people and those who are confident they will be comfortable in retirement are more opposed to means tests, less concerned about compulsory saving schemes, and more willing to allow the age of eligibility to 67 years.